elk-zone/elk/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 New feature proposal
-description: Propose a new feature
+about: Propose a new feature
-labels: ['s: pending triage']
+labels: 's: pending triage'
 ---